Skip to content

 Insurance Denial — Preventable Maintenance

 Standard homeowners insurance policies universally deny carpenter ant structural damage claims, classifying them as preventable maintenance failure.
-This is the most important financial warning on this page: the $3,000–$10,000+ in Year-5 structural repair costs are borne entirely by the homeowner.
+This is the most important financial warning on this page: Year-5 structural repair costs are borne entirely by the homeowner.
 Treatment is covered by pest contracts; repairs require a separate carpentry contractor quote.

 Sign 6